 You’ll then learn how to tell whether your hairline is receding and, most importantly, what you can do to stop hair loss and regrow your hair.

 A receding hairline is something which many men suffer from.
-It starts as young as mid-teens, and it can wreak havoc on your self-confidence and self-esteem.
+It can start as young as mid-teens, and it can wreak havoc on your self-confidence and self-esteem (1).

 3 Tell-Tale Signs Your Hairline is Receding